pni-lab/PUMI/README.md

 - pull the docker image:
    - `pnilab/pumi-slim:latest`: for a slim image containing only what the current version needs
    - `pnilab/pumi:latest`: for the full image, containing everything (useful when integrating new tools, but takes long to download)
-- set up your ide to work within the container
+- set up your IDe to work within the container

 ### Option B: Install all non-python dependencies locally
 - FSL